john9francis/radiation-modeling/Geant4-install-instructions.md

 At this point, Visual Studio should open.

-Make sure you have the "ALL_BUILD" option selected in your solution explorer, then go to the top bar and click on Build, and Build solution.
+Make sure you have the "ALL_BUILD" option selected in your solution explorer, then right click on ALL_BUILD and click on "Build."

 After like an hour or more, it will finish building...
 But you're not quite done yet.